-Fast and frantic or tense and calculated, multiplayer games come in all shapes and sizes, but they’re all connected by the simple pleasure we derive from interacting with one another.
-Whether that’s two minds attempting to solve a puzzle or one player’s never ending quest to get one over on their fellow man, these games wouldn’t be the same without a bunch of humans running around killing, maiming or occasionally (very occasionally) helping each other.
-Here are the best multiplayer games:
+Fast and frantic or tense and calculated, the best multiplayer games come in all shapes and sizes.
+But they are all connected by the simple pleasure of interacting with another human.
+Whether it is two minds attempting to solve a puzzle or a tense head-to-head battle, these games wouldn’t be the same without a bunch of humans running around killing, maiming, or, occasionally (very occasionally), helping each other.

 - Team Fortress 2

-- Playerunkown’s Battlegrounds
+- PlayerUnknown's Battlegrounds